-- 1. Endorse the items proposed to be funded under the MOU to the value of \$2,500 per month, to be delivered by the Boddington Community Resource Centre:
+- 1. Endorse the items proposed to be funded under the \$2,500 per month arrangement, to be delivered by the Boddington Community Resource Centre:

 - Stargazing event

 - Friday night Festival event

 - Saturday Street Parade event

 - Lighting of the Christmas Tree and Thank a Volunteer Events

 - Movie Nights x 2

 - 2. Approve an alternative event or activity to replace the grant writing workshops, to be negotiated between the Boddington Community Resource Centre and the Chief Executive Officer.